 While Palomino makes journals in a wide variety of styles and sizes—some with deluxe leather covers—the Blackwing Slate is the companion to the Blackwing pencil and the paper is optimized for pencil writing or sketching.
 The 8.5 x 5 notebook features a loop to hold the pencil against the journal along the spine.

 Oberon journals are deluxe embossed leather covers into which you insert thick, diary-style, hardcover journal inserts.
-Of all of the brands listed here, these have the most personality in terms of cover design and while the initial journal purchase with a cover is expensive (between $50 to $100), the inserts run only $10.
+There are a variety of cover designs and while the initial journal purchase with a cover is expensive (between $50 to $100), the inserts run only $10.

 Miquelrius has leather-look journals in two sizes and the price is less than $10 each.
 The bendable covers make this notebook a workhorse and it has a small grid patter making it perfect for writing and drawing.